- Homosexuality

 In Cyprus, there are no laws restricting the discussion or promotion of LGBTQ+ topics.

-Right to change legal gender in Cyprus is ambiguous.
+Right to change legal gender in Cyprus is legal, no restrictions.

 Current status